 A chart of accounts is a list of all accounts used by a company in its accounting system.
-It makes the bookkeeper's life easier.
+It is a reference that makes the bookkeeper's work easier.

-The accounts included in the chart of accounts must be used consistently to prevent clerical and technical errors in the accounting system.
+The accounts included in the chart of accounts must be used consistently to prevent clerical or technical errors in the accounting system.

-Nevertheless, take note that there is no standard chart of accounts because its contents depend upon the need of the company using it.
+Take note, however, that the chart of accounts vary from company to company.
+The contents depend upon the needs and preferences of the company using it.

 |Chart of Accounts|